-Despite the same spectra for the two Liouvillians, the dynamics governed by them are totally different.
-To be specific, in Fig. \ref{Fig. pnumber} we show the average particle number $N$ as a function of time $t$ with initial state $c_1^\dagger c_2^\dagger\vert 0\rangle.$ The blue line and red line in the figure are plotted for the system governed by Liouvillians with and without quantum jumps, respectively.
+Despite the two Liouvillians hold the same spectrum, the dynamics governed by them are totally different.
+To be specific, in Fig. \ref{Fig. pnumber} we show the average particle number $N$ as a function of time $t$ with initial state $c_1^\dagger c_2^\dagger\vert 0\rangle$ , where $\vert 0\rangle$ is the vacuum state of fermion.
+The blue dash dotted line and red line in the figure are plotted for the system governed by Liouvillians with and without quantum jumps, respectively.
 It is obvious that the NH Hamiltonian commutes with the particle number $\left[H,N\right]=0$, so that the particle number is conserved.
-Mean while, the particle number decrease with time due to the quantum jumps.
-Thus we can claim that the same Liouvillian spectra can not guarantee the same dynamics because the density matrix needs to be normalized.
-In the other words, start from an initial state $\rho(0)$ and evolve evolving under an non-Hermitian Hamiltonian $H_{eff}$, a tiny time $\delta t$ later, the density matrix $\rho(\delta t)$ becomes,
+On the other side, the particle number decreases with time due to the quantum jumps.
+From these observations, we find that the same Liouvillian spectrum might leads to different dynamics because the eigenstates of the Liouvillians are different.
+In the other words, start from an initial state $\rho(0)$ and evolve under an non-Hermitian Hamiltonian $H_{eff}$, after a tiny time interval $\delta t$, the density matrix $\rho(\delta t)$ becomes,